Derby Public Library > Services > Get a Library Card

 If you are 16 or older and have a valid photo ID, you can get a library card.
 Just bring in your ID showing your current name and address (or a piece of mail that shows your current address if it’s not on your ID or the address on your ID isn’t correct).

 For patrons who are 15 and younger, a parent, grandparent, or legal guardian must come in with a valid photo ID that shows their current name and address (or a piece of mail that shows it).
 That authorizing adult will be responsible for all items checked out on the child’s card as well as what is accessed on the computers in the library.

-You must have your library card with you to check out materials and use the library computers.
+You must have your library card or a photo ID with you to check out materials and use the library computers.